 Maine Huts & Trails grooms more than 45 miles of trails that are ideal for snowshoeing.
 Beyond the groomed ski trails, snowshoes allow you to venture off the beaten path to explore the trail loops used for hiking in the summer.
-Snowshoeing to the huts is a perfect day trip, and a great way to travel hut to hut, but depending on the snow conditions, it’s usually faster and easier to travel by skis or fat bike.
+Snowshoeing to the huts is a perfect day trip, but if you're planning a multi-hut trip, it’s usually faster and easier to travel by skis or fat bike.

 Maine Huts & Trails offers a guided snowshoe trip to Stratton Brook Hut, which is a great introduction to the system, and is one of the most popular winter trips.